yanghuadr/yanghuadr.github.io/_pages/about.md

 My passion lies in guiding the computer to understand the world by research and development while helping students to understand the computer by teaching and mentoring.
 -->

-I am a Lecturer (equivalent to Assistant Professor) at ECIT/EEECS Queen’s University Belfast, UK.
+I am a Lecturer (equivalent to Assistant Professor) at EEECS, Queen’s University Belfast, UK.

 I obtained my Ph.D. under the supervision of Dr. Cordelia Schmid and Dr. Karteek Alahari in Inria LEAR/THOTH team, France.
 My Ph.D. research was funded by the scholarship of the Microsoft Research - Inria joint center.
 I obtained my Master’s degree from Peking University Shenzhen Graduate School, China, advised by Prof. Yuexian Zou.